ijustlovemath/nord-python/README.md

 Q. Why save the script output to a file and run that, why not just pipe into bash?

 A. Firstly, so that you can read the script before executing it.
 You can pipe to bash/fish/zsh if you like, however.
+You'll need OpenVPN configured to read your username and password from a configuration file, however.

+Q. I'm getting this error:

+ERROR: Cannot open TUN/TAP dev /dev/net/tun: No such device (errno=19)

+What gives?

+A. This happens when your kernel has been upgraded and you haven't rebooted.
+You'll have to reboot like a filthy Windows user to make the VPN work again.